mnemnion/JLpeg.jl/Plans.md

 references into the data and what to do with it.
 For fake groups the answer is nothing.
-No extra group stack either, we push open captures as a tuple of the capture and its index into the group vector, and when we get a fake close, we can O(1) replace it with `missing`, since `nothing` means we do nothing for that capture (it's a bare capture).
-I think that's actually optimal even without the optimization, because we don't do all that stack manipulation to keep the groups lined up, it's two passes, one to create captures and the second to package them up.
+No extra group stack either, we push open captures as a tuple of the capture and its index into the group vector, and when we get a fake close, we can O(1) replace it with a sentinel value.
+Two passes always sounds like more work, I have to remind myself no, it's the same amount of work being done in a different order.
+It isn't the sort of thing I'd do if it wasn't useful, there are some weird bits, we still need the operation stac

-Cheap to code, too.
+Cheap to code, for the VM, too.
 A WinCommit points the Choice at a new label, we just make that location our special CloseCapture (a `LidCaptureInst`, let's say).
 It has its own opcode and we can therefore include the final jump in the instruction.